Skip to content

 Integrating Prompt Compression and Reranking in AIR

-This tutorial demonstrates how to use the prompt compression API and reranker API within the AIR framework.
+This tutorial demonstrates how to use the prompt compression and reranking capabilities within the AIR framework.
+It covers two key features: automatic document reranking (pre-configured) and configurable prompt compression.

 Introduction

-This tutorial showcases how to integrate these two APIs into a research agent within AIR, enhancing its ability to answer user queries by retrieving, compressing, and reranking relevant information.
+This tutorial showcases how to leverage these capabilities within a research agent in AIR, enhancing its ability to answer user queries through intelligent document processing.

 Overview of the Flow